 This post contains affiliate links.
-Please refer to the policies for more information.
+Please refer to the Cheap hydrochlorothiazide in Switzerland for more information.

 It’s a new month and a new theme for our Must Have Craft Tips series!
 This month the girls and I are going to be sharing must have craft supplies that we keep in our craft rooms.
 These are supplies that we love and know you will, too!

 I’m focusing on general craft supplies.
 These are supplies I keep within arms reach of my work space.
 We’re talking my favorite adhesives, cutting tools, and more.
 I don’t have a specific crafting niche, I dip my hand in a little bit of everything, so these are my must haves for all the various crafts I make.

 We will be using affiliate links this month on these posts, meaning a tiny portion of any sales made through a click on any of the links will go into our pocket.
 But these links also make it easier for you to find our favorite products!

 Of course I have to start with my Silhouette Cameo.
 I honestly use it ALL the time for paper crafts, vinyl crafts, and several other things.
 I also purchase all of my replacement cutting mats and cutting blades online.
 They are Prime and SOOO convenient!

 There is also an AMAZING deal available online for a $25 gift card to the Silhouette Store that sells for less than $15!
 They not only make great gifts for your friends that have a Silhouette, but will save you $$$ on the $.99 downloadable designs in the Silhouette Store!